Thegaijin/recipes/README.md

 * A user can signup for an account in the app
 * A user can  signin into the app with their credentials
+* A user can create, edit, share and delete categories
-* A user can create, edit, share and delete categories and or recipes
+* A user can create, edit, share and delete recipes

 ## Setup